aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 This command creates the class `\App\Notifications\Auth\QueuedVerifyEmail`

-Next we make this class extend `Illuminate\Auth\Notifications\VerifyEmail` and implement `Illuminate\Contracts\Queue\ShouldQueue`
+Next we make this class extend the `Illuminate\Auth\Notifications\VerifyEmail` class and implement the `Illuminate\Contracts\Queue\ShouldQueue` contract

 Finally we add the `Illuminate\Bus\Queueable` trait to the body of the class.

-That is all we need to do to make a new notification based on the frameworks notification that is queue-able.
+That is all we need to do to make a new `QueuedVerifyEmail` notification that is queue-able.

-Below is our new QueuedVerifyEmail notification class:
+Below is the our final `QueuedVerifyEmail` notification class:

 ```php
 namespace App\Notifications\Auth;